‘Vanderpump Rules’ Star James Kennedy Says He’s 9 Months Sober After Sending Drunken Texts To Raquel Leviss

-Vanderpump Rules star James Kennedy said his drunken blowout with his girlfriend Raquel Leviss prompted him to get sober nearly nine months ago.
+Vanderpump Rules star James Kennedy said his drunken blowout with his girlfriend, Raquel Leviss, prompted him to get sober nearly nine months ago.

 On the most recent episode of the Bravo reality show, viewers saw evidence of James’ drunken rampage in which he called Raquel names such as “whore” and “slut” in dozens of angry text messages after she passed out from a night out.
 The SUR waitress later told James if he didn’t stop drinking, they were done.

-Fast forward to real time, and James has confirmed he quit drinking and has remained sober for close to months.
+Fast forward to real time, and James has confirmed he quit drinking and has remained sober for close to a year.
 During an appearance on Watch What Happens Live, James appeared to be appalled by his past behavior and told host Andy Cohen he hadn’t taken a drink in nearly nine months and that he feels “completely different” than the spiraling man he saw onscreen.

 “I have been to AA meetings and stuff since then and I’ve really taken hold of my life and try to change it for the better and change our relationship for the better,” James said.
 “I know I should be doing this for me, but I’m also doing it for my relationship with Raquel.”